 “Do Whatever He Tells You”

-A photo journey of God’s amazing ways!
+Join us on a photo journey of God’s amazing ways

 The year 1993 was a real bummer for Ralph Modica.
 The company he worked for downsized from 14,000 employees to 2,000.
 Each day, he wondered if he would still have a job tomorrow.
 And it felt like God didn’t care.